Ripple a scheduling app for busy Canadians (21-35 yrs) to sign up and volunteer for for one-time, non-profit run events.

-The problem space started with a conversation with my roommate about the difficulty of recruiting for volunteers.
-The truth is that Canadians (21-35 years old), lead busy lives.
-They have good intentions of helping their community but find it hard to make time for themselves, let alone making long-term volunteer commitments; priority is placed on having a balanced schedule outside of work.
-A survey from Statistics Canada showed that 67% of Canadians don’t volunteer because they don’t have enough time, and 62% can’t make a long-term commitment.
+What I found was that: Canadians, specifically 21-35 years old, lead busy lives.
+They have good intentions of helping their community, but already find it hard to make time for themselves, let alone making long-term volunteer commitments.
+The priority is having balanced schedule outside of work.
+A survey from Statistics Canada backed this statement, revealing that 67% of Canadians don’t volunteer because they don’t have enough time, and 62% can’t make a long-term commitment.

 Wireframes and User Testing

 Developing a user flow and initial wireframes was the most challenging and rewarding part of the process.
 It’s easy to get lost in your own idea of the app.
+Questions and scenarios were constructed to give users a general goal, without giving away information that was biased.
 I learned to test often, and be specific about what you’re testing for.

 Between the first and second round of wireframes, I found that context was crucial for user testing.
 I gave each participant three tasks to complete using a mid-fidelity design through InVision, which provided more accurate data that helped drive my design decisions.
 Key findings:

 Planning happens week-to-week: 3 participants based their decision-making on the day of the week, rather than the actual date format (01/01).
 This was reflected in the second round of wireframes through prioritized search functions and inserting language such as “today”, “tomorrow” and “this week.”

 Get rid of the “fun” (aka confusing) language: The original wireframes included compelling language such as “Count me in!”.
 All participants found the language confusing when it came to making a decision to sign-up.
 The informal language was removed in the second round to increase confidence around navigation and decision-making.